rca(1) General Commands Manual rca(1)

 of mode, but in integer mode all stack values are masked to the

 current word width, and sign extended, if necessary.
-Where the
+Math is

-difference matters, math is performed using signed arithmetic in
+always performed using signed arithmetic in all modes.

 The input base of a number is independent of the mode, and